periph/bootstrap/README.md

 # Tools to bootstrap micro computers

 Bootstrapping a micro computer can be tedious.
-This repository contains tools to help with that specifically to automate the deployment as much as possible.
+This repository contains Go tools to help with that specifically to automate the deployment as much as possible.

 ## Local

-Tools meant to be run on your machine are written in python for portability:
+Tools meant to be run on your machine are written in [Go](https://golang.org/) for portability:

-- `flash.py`: Downloads an image, flashes it to an SD card and modifies it to run `setup.sh` upon the first boot.
+- `cmd/flash`: Downloads an image, flashes it to an SD card and modifies it to run `setup.sh` upon the first boot.
-- `find.py`: Looks for devices on the local network through mDNS.
+- `cmd/find`: Looks for devices on the local network through mDNS.

 ### Flashing the micro computer